hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 ### Introduction
-The Hedera Logging API is a custom logging facade which is crafted to meet our unique requirements, ensuring compatibility with various software integrations.
+The Hedera Logging API is a custom logging API which is crafted to meet our unique requirements, ensuring compatibility with various software integrations.
-It acts as a bridge, redirecting events from eg SLF4J to our facade, providing flexibility for all dependencies used in the project.
+In addition, it acts as a bridge, redirecting log events from e.g. [SLF4J](https://www.slf4j.org) to our library, providing flexibility for all dependencies used in the project.
+Our goal was to create a logging library that is lightweight, efficient, and easy to use, while also being highly performant and flexible.

-### Architecture and Configuration
+### Architecture
+As any project from the base team, the logging library is split into a public API and a private implementation which provides the basics for logging.
+In addition, we enhanced the functionality of the library by introducing extension points, allowing for the creation of e.g. custom logging handlers.
+Also, we aimed not to reinvent the wheel, so we decided to use common standards for using the API as you probably know from other logging libraries.

 The architecture does not dictate the format of logging output, allowing for a wide range of output options.
 This flexibility permits various configurations, from console outputs to integrations with systems like Graylog or Kibana.

-### Features of the Logging Facade
+#### Features of the Logging Facade
-The facade goes beyond mere message logging, encapsulating rich information within each logging event.
+The library goes beyond mere message logging, encapsulating rich information within each logging event.
 Key features include:

 1. Support for Message Placeholders
-2. Event Origin Tracking
+2. Event Origin Tracking (limited to the class)
 3. Timestamp Inclusion
 4. Thread Identification
 5. Throwable Cause Handling
 6. Support for Various Log Levels
 7. Marker Support
 8. Key-Value Based Metadata
-9. Mapped Diagnostic Context (MDC) Support
+9. Simple property based configuration
+10. Test Support

 ---